Gangs in South Africa: KwaZulu-Natal

 In Johannesburg in the mid-1950s and early 1960s, many Black African communities were relocated and resettled, in Soweto in the Meadowlands and Diepkloof.
-Lenasia and Laudium became the hub of South Africa's most notorious yet secretive mafia family globally known as RFMO (Rasool Family Mafia Organisation) originally from Pietersburg (now Polokwane) sanctuary of the infamous SAMA (South African Mafia Association) founded by Goolam Rasool (aka Moonshie) in the early 1900s.
-Also in Gauteng is one of the most ruthless and globally connected mafias in South Africa known as "The Sysue Mafia" or popularly known as "The Angels" they are known to attack those who attack innocent civilians they are known to be the adjudicators of the underworld.
-Western Soweto complained of severe crime and juvenile delinquency during the 1960s.

 By the early 1960s, gang violence had escalated, which was counteracted by more policing and patrolling of non-white areas.

+Nowadays, gangs continue to contribute to school violence across multiple provinces in South Africa, including Gauteng, North West, and Mpumalanga, where they pose serious challenges to school safety and significantly impact students' ability to learn in a secure environment.

 Typology

 The Safety Lab has identified four distinct categories that Cape Town based gangs can be divided into: Street gangs, Crews, Cliques, and Prison gangs.

 Street gangs

 The largest and best known gang type in Cape Town are the street gangs that are mostly associated with poorer Coloured communities.
 They tend to have hierarchical command structures and are thought to derive most of their income from the illicit drug trade.
-In Cape Town, the two largest gangs are The Americans and the Hard Livings,Controlled discreetly by South African Mafia Aziz Rasool aka Moonshie.
+In Cape Town, the two largest gangs are The Americans and the Hard Livings.
 These gangs function as umbrella organisations for many smaller gangs that are allied with the two super gangs.
 Smaller gangs in Cape Town that might be allied to one of the two larger umbrella gangs include Young Dixie Boys, Clever Kids, Naughty Boys, the Junky Funky Kids, Respectable Peacefuls, Wonder Kids, School Boys and Yuru Cats.